 There’s a reason this is first on the list.
-What we’re really talking about is supply and demand, and it’s one of the first levers you should consider pulling to increase your production per visit.
+Increasing your fees is one of the very simplest ways to affect supply and demand and is one of the first levers you should consider pulling to increase your ppv.
 Now, this isn’t a one-size-fits-all sort of solution.
-If you’re not already busy, chances are that increasing your services won’t help you land more patients.
+You can’t just start increasing your fees and hope for the best.
+If you’re not already busy, increasing your fees probably won’t help grow your practice.
 However, if you are so busy that:

 - Your soonest hygiene appointment is measured in months and not weeks, it’s time to raise your fees.